Delete Instagram this week

 Last year, as the holidays drew closer, I was still burned out and exhausted from my book.
 And I had a gut feeling that social media was not going to, let’s say, improve things for me.
 I logged out of Instagram and deleted it from my phone.

 Instead, sticking with this brief exercise was brain fixing.
 First, it cleared the clutter in my mind (what to post next! what to take pics of! what caption should I write!) so I was just able to think in a more focused way.
-It literally freed up my time, so instead of scrolling and scrolling and scrolling, I read and napped and watched movies.
+It quite literally freed up my time, so instead of scrolling and scrolling and scrolling, I read and napped and watched movies.
 It was genuinely restorative.
-And, given that comparison has been the thief of joy for me so often in my life, not seeing other people’s holidays allowed me to simply enjoy my own, keep my eyes on my own paper if you will.
+And given that comparison has been the thief of joy for me so often in my life, not seeing other people’s holidays allowed me to simply enjoy my own, keep my eyes on my own paper if you will.

 Until this morning, I completely forgot I had done this.
 Even yesterday, when I decided suddenly to log out of Instagram and delete it from my phone, it didn’t ring a bell either.
 And although I’m in a completely different headspace than I was a year ago, the pull was clearly the same.